Incorporating a swimming-specific yoga practice into your training can be an effective way to accomplish many of your dryland goals.

 What is necessary:

-- Easy to breath
+- A place that is easy to breath

 Online programs are a cost effective way to access an expert in the field at any time anywhere.

 There are many good yoga teachers, but when bringing someone in you should ensure: